techidaily/site-games-able/source/_posts/tricks-and-tips-staying-incognito-on-steam.md

 ## Why Would I Want to Appear Offline on Steam?

- There is a way that you can[play games fully offline on Steam](https://www.makeuseof.com/how-to-use-steam-offline-mode) .
+ There is a way that you can [play games fully offline on Steam](https://www.makeuseof.com/how-to-use-steam-offline-mode) .
 But the problem is that when you actually go offline on Steam, you are unable to play any games that require an internet connection.

 ![A Person Playing A Game On Computer](https://thmb.techidaily.com/13632811731c559bc127701456401507af159186a9de22e1aa59a5e7f9127b24.jpg)